-The Monsanto application to the South African government states that current agronomic processes will control any maize volunteers (A-page11, B-page11, C-page 17, D-page16).
-It is not expected that the GE maize will become a persistent or invasive weed, should a seed spill or inadvertent planting occur; however, maize plants have been shown to survive over a growing season, under comparatively colder conditions25 than found in South Africa.
+The Monsanto application to the South African government states that current agronomic processes will control any maize volunteers (page 8).
+It is not expected that the GE maize will become a persistent or invasive weed, should a seed spill or inadvertent planting occur; however, maize plants have been shown to survive over a growing season, under comparatively colder conditions32 than found in South Africa.
 The difficulty with genetically modified plants is that they cannot be distinguished from conventional maize by visual inspection - one maize plant looks much like the other, genetically modified or not.
 As a result, volunteers may go undetected.
 Should any volunteers arise, the resulting pollen could cross-pollinate with maize in adjacent fields, producing genetic contamination.